 Frequently Asked Questions about Nurse Practitioners

 How long does it take to become a nurse practitioner?

 The NP designation takes at least six years of school to earn plus time working as an RN.
-Most full-time students need four years to earn a BSN degree and two years to earn a master's degree in nursing.
+Most full-time students need four years to earn a BSN degree versus two for an ADN plus two years to earn a master's degree in nursing.
 Most schools require or strongly recommend at least two years of work as an RN before applying to an MSN-NP program.